Azure/azure-sdk-for-js/packages/@azure/arm-eventgrid/README.md

 });
 ```

-### browser - Authentication, client creation and get domains as an example written in JavaScript.
+### browser - Authentication, client creation and get eventSubscriptions as an example written in JavaScript.
 See https://github.com/Azure/ms-rest-browserauth to learn how to authenticate to Azure in the browser.

 - index.html